N0probllama/RockPaperScissors/README.md

 # RockPaperScissors
-A classic game of Rock Paper Scissors that utilizes loops, conditionals and variables...
+A classic game of Rock Paper Scissors that utilizes loops, conditionals and if/else statements.